bluedenim/log4j-s3-search/README.md

 * **azureStorageConnectionString** -- optional value for the connection string for connecting to Azure.
 See note below.
 * **azureBlobNameGzSuffixEnabled** -- if set to "true," then the blob name will have a `.gz` suffix when `azureBlobCompressionEnabled` is enabled.
 (If `azureBlobCompressionEnabled` is not "true," this is ignored.)

-A sample snippet from `log4j.properties` (with the optional azureStorageConnectionString property set):
 ```
 <Configuration status="INFO">
   <Appenders>